By: ITAMCAP

 You will need certified copies of official paperwork, and all documents must be translated into Italian.
 You may need to work with local communes in Italy to track down your ancestors’ Italian vital records or work with the Secretary of State to find the pertinent documents that prove you are directly descended from an Italian citizen who has not surrendered their right to citizenship.

 You will also need an apostille for most documents.
-An apostille is a specialized certificate that is attached to the original document; it indicates that a document is legitimate and authentic for member countries of the Hague Apostille Convention (which includes Italy).
+An apostille is a specialized certificate that is attached to the original document.
+It indicates that a document is legitimate and authentic for member countries of the Hague Apostille Convention (which includes Italy).

-Get Help Becoming a Dual Italian-American Citizen
+Get Help Becoming a Dual Italian American Citizen

 The fastest way to find out if you qualify for Italian citizenship is to work with expert consultants like the Italian American Citizenship Assistance Program.
-We are here to help you navigate and understand the often-complex Italian dual citizenship requirements, gather the necessary documents, and successfully overcome any obstacles.
+We are here to help you navigate and understand the often-complex U.S./Italian dual citizenship requirements, gather the necessary documents, and successfully overcome any obstacles.

 Our Italian citizenship assistance program has helped hundreds of people discover whether they are eligible to become an Italian citizen!
 Contact us today to learn more.